Investigate and Digitize: A Forensic Approach to Modern Industrial Safety

 Watch for Warning Signs

-He says for a large part of his career, the job was piecing together clues after an incident and he wanted to see if it was possible to look more proactively at the signs, because often you see hints that something is going wrong ahead of time.
-Today, Downes sees more of a proactive, predictive movement toward safety.
+Earlier in this type of career, the job was piecing together clues after an incident.
+But was it was possible to look more proactively at the signs?
+Because often you see hints that something is going wrong ahead of time.
+Today, we see a more proactive, predictive movement toward safety.

 One of the driving forces behind this proactive movement is newer technology, like digitalization.
 Using smart technology can help focus an organization on predictive warning signs, instead of just reacting to things that have happened.

-In Episode 11 of Forging Connections, Downes also talks about environmental safety and some simple but clever technical solutions he’s seen in that area.
+The Honeywell Process Safety & Loss Prevention team also talked about environmental safety and some simple but clever technical solutions seen in that area.
 One example is called Smart Flare – a solution for efficient flare monitoring and recording.

 In oil and gas, a flare is the flame around a refinery.
 A requirement for environmental safety is to keep an eye on the flare, to ensure it isn’t producing smoke.
 If it smokes, it means there’s poor combustion, and in addition to the CO2, greenhouse gases are being emitted.

 For decades, the solution used by refineries for watching a flare was to point a camera at it and have the operators in the control room check on it.
 But operators have a lot of other responsibilities, and constantly checking the camera is tedious, unrealistic, and not efficient.
 What Smart Flare does is to insert an artificial intelligence (AI) box to watch the camera 24/7.